-Two types of OBCs began to diffuse in the trucking industry in the late 1980's: trip recorders and electronic vehicle management systems (EVMS).17 Trip recorders measure trucks' operation.
+Two types of OBCs began to diffuse in the trucking industry in the late 1980s: trip recorders and electronic vehicle management systems (EVMS).
+Trip recorders measure trucks' operation.
 They record when trucks are turned on and off, their speed, sudden accelerations or decelerations, and various engine performance statistics (e.g., fault codes).
 Dispatchers and fleet managers receive the information trip recorders collect when drivers return to their base at the end of a trip.
 Drivers give dispatchers a floppy disk or a similar device.
-Dispatchers upload the information and provides reports.
-These reports indicate how drivers operated the truck; for example, how quickly they drove, how long they allowed trucks to idle, and whether there were any nonscheduled stops.
+Dispatchers upload the information onto a computer, which processes the information and provides reports.
+These reports indicate how drivers operated the truck; for example, how quickly they drove, how long they allowed trucks to idle, and whether there were any non-scheduled stops.
 They also indicate how long drivers spent at each stop.